 - Minimum of 150 words for your initial post. - Minimum of 75 words for each reply post. - Make sure that you cite your outside material (peer reviews, newspapers, etc. NOT Wikipedia). - When agreeing or disagreeing with a post, always explain why. - Stick to the topic.
-Read over what you have written and ask yourself, "Does this answer the question that was posed?" - Bring in your own knowledge to add to the discussion. - Do not merely post "I like your post, good job, etc." Add to the discussion. - When responding to other postings, you can play "devil's advocate" and ask your own questions. - Always check back to your postings for any responses and keep the discussion going by responding back.

-Use proper Netiquette: respect, full sentences, proper grammar-this is not texting or IMing.
+Read over what you have written and ask yourself, "Does this answer the question that was posed?" - Bring in your own knowledge to add to the discussion. - Do not merely post "I like your post, good job, etc." Add to the discussion. - When responding to other postings, you can play "devil's advocate" and ask your own questions. - Always check back to your postings for any responses and keep the discussion going by responding back. - Use proper Netiquette: respect, full sentences, proper grammar-this is not texting or IMing. - Do NOT use agreement statements. - Do not write in the first person.
+No use of "I", "We", "You", etc.